mjj209/cf-for-k8s/docs/deploy.md

 TODO:
 - Wait for doc stories to get merged
+- Isn't kubectl required.
+Not sure why it is separated out from the required list.
 - Why do we have so many cert variables?
 How might a user generate a cert per component?
 - ~~We should remove the documentation for `-g` gcr option.
 For users, we ask them to manaully configure the registry.
   The docs become very easy to follow.~~